emmastrand/EmmaStrand_Notebook/_posts/2019-10-22-Airbrushing-Protocol.md

 26. Place the microhomogenizer in the coral tissue homogenate 50 mL falcon tube and turn on starting at a low speed.
 Gradually increase the speed of the microhomogenizer to fully homogenize the tissue slurry.

 ## Aliquot
-28. Label one 5 mL tube with the coral ID on the cap *and* side, and "AFDW".
-Label 4 1.5 mL microcentrifuge tubes with the coral ID on the cap *and* side.
-Label one tube "Host TT", one "Sym TT", one "Zoox", and the last one "Chl".
+28. Label 3 1.5 mL microcentrifuge tubes with the coral ID on the cap *and* side.
+Label one tube "TP/TAC", one "Zoox", and the last one "Chl".
-28. Aliquot 1 mL of tissue homogenate into the "Chl" tube.
+29. Aliquot 1 mL of tissue homogenate into the "Chl" tube.
-29. Aliquot 1 mL of tissue homogenate into the "Zoox" tube.
+30. Aliquot 1 mL of tissue homogenate into the "TP/TAC" tube.
-30. Centrifuge these two microcentrifuge tubes at 13,000 x rcf for 3 minutes.
-31. While the tubes are being centrifuged, aliquot 5 mL of the supernatant into the "AFDW" tube and place in the -80&deg;C freezer in the designated Ash-Free Dry Weight assay freezer bag.
+31. Aliquot 500 μl of tissue homogenate into the "Zoox" tube.
 32. Place the 50 mL homogenate stock falcon tube in the -80&deg;C freezer in the designated homogenate stock freezer bag.
-33. Discard the supernatant from the "Chl" tube and place the "Chl" tube in the -80&deg;C freezer in the designated Chlorophyll assay freezer box.
+33. Place the "Zoox" tube in the -80&deg;C freezer in the designated Host Total Protein and TAC assay freezer box.
-34. Place the supernatant from the "Zoox" tube into the "Host TT" and place the "Host TT" tube in the -80&deg;C freezer in the designated Host Total Protein and TAC assay freezer box.
+34. Place the "TP/TAC" tube in the -80&deg;C freezer in the designated Host Total Protein and TAC assay freezer box.
-35. Re-suspend the algae pellet in the "Zoox" tube in 1 mL of PBS.
-Use a pipette tip to break up the pellet and pipette mix the slurry until the pellet is completely dissolved.
+35. Centrifuge the "Chl" microcentrifuge tube at 13,000 x rcf for 3 minutes.
-36. Place 500 uL of the re-suspended pellet from the "Zoox" tube into the "Sym TT" tube and place the "Sym TT" tube in the -80&deg;C freezer in the designated Symbiont Total Protein and TAC assay freezer box.
+36. Discard the supernatant from the "Chl" tube and place the "Chl" tube in the -80&deg;C freezer in the designated Chlorophyll assay freezer box.
-37. Place the "Zoox" tube in the -80&deg;C freezer in the designated Symbiont Counts freezer box.

 ## Bleaching
 1. Label an empty 100 mL beaker with a piece of tape labeled with the coral ID, "20% bleach", date of bleaching.
 2. Using the sterilized tweezers, transfer the skeleton from the whirlpak to the beaker.
+The skeleton needs to be completely free of coral tissue and as white as possible.
 3. Pour enough 20% bleach to cover the entire skeleton.

 ![bleach](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/images/Corals_bleach.JPG?raw=true).